 Sawn Tree Epitaph, woodcut, 9" x 12", 2016

-His work is in the collections of the Boston Public Library, the Boston Athenaeum, the Brooklyn Museum of Art, the Federal Reserve Bank of Boston, The Museum of Fine Arts, Boston, the New York Public Library, and The Royal Museum of Fine Arts, Antwerp.
+His work is in the collections of the Boston Public Library, the Boston Athenaeum, the Federal Reserve Bank of Boston, the New York Public Library, the Brooklyn Museum, The Museum of Fine Arts, Boston, and The Royal Museum of Fine Arts, Antwerp.

 Related weblinks: